ram12ka4/dsa_machine_learning/Machine Learning/Introduction.md

 T = Task of playing checkers.
 P = Probability of winning or loosing checkers game.

+In general, any machine learning problem can be assigned to one of two broad classifications:

+Supervised learning and Unsupervised learning.

 ## Create files and folders